airspot-dev/krules/README.md

 - **event_data**: The received payload.

-Usually, we only need the name parameter which acts as a discriminant to determine which kind of subject it is and consequently which component to instantiate for (ex: Redis or MongoDB implementation).
-Although we provide a skeleton that you can easily use without the need to understand it too deeply, the mechanism is open and you can customize it for your special needs.
+Usually, we only need the _name_ parameter which acts as a discriminant to determine which kind of subject it is and consequently which component to instantiate for (ex: Redis or MongoDB implementation).
+We provide a skeleton that you can easily use without the need to understand it too deeply, although the mechanism is open and you can customize it for your special needs.

 To define your environment's storage configuration go to `${PROJECT_DIR}/base/app/env.py`.